YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NOMORESEMCNT, SSSS counter semaphore has reached its maximum and stopped counting for database DDDD.
 Run MUPIP JOURNAL -ROLLBACK -BACKWARD, MUPIP JOURNAL -RECOVER -BACKWARD or MUPIP RUNDOWN to restore the database files and shared resources to a clean state

-All YottaDB/GT.M Components Information: The counter semaphore reached its system-imposed limit so YottaDB/GT.M no longer maintains the count.
+All YottaDB Components Information: The counter semaphore reached its system-imposed limit so YottaDB no longer maintains the count.
 SSSS is either "access" or "ftok" signifying the particular counter type that stopped.
 DDDD is the database of the corresponding counter.

-Action: YottaDB/GT.M will not automatically shutdown the database.
+Action: YottaDB will not automatically shutdown the database.
 To clean the database file header and shared resources after the last process has exited the database file, do an explicit MUPIP -ROLLBACK -BACKWARD (for replicated database files), MUPIP JOURNAL -RECOVER -BACKWARD (for database files that are journaled but not replicated), or MUPIP RUNDOWN (for database files that are neither replicated nor journaled), on the database file DDDD.

 -----------------
 NONASCII